hastern/nightmare/README.md

 pyTest is a tool for automatic testing of non-interactive commandline applications.

-	Usage: pyTest.py [OPTIONS]
+	Usage: pyTest [OPTIONS]
 	  OPTIONS:
-		-bench:TESTBENCH
+	    --bench=TESTBENCH
 	        Load the testbench form the file TESTBENCH.
-		-suite:SUITE
+	    --suite=SUITE
 	        Use the testsuite SUITE from the testbench.
-		-test:TEST
+	    --test=TEST
 	        Only run test number TEST.
-		-dut:DUT
+	    --dut=DUT
 	        Set the device under test to the file DUT.
+	    --timeout=SEC
+	        Set a global timeout for all tests.
 	    -c
 	        Continuous mode (Don't halt on failed tests).
 	    -e
 	        Same as '-c', but will halt if an error occurs.
 	    -l
 	        Print only the number of tests in the suite.
 	    -p
 	        Redirect DUT output to their respective streams.
 	    -o
 	        Redirect DUT output from failed tests to their respective streams.
 	    --no-color
 	        Don't use any colored output.
 	    --no-gui
 	        Don't use the GUI.
 	    --info-only
 	        Display only test information, but don't run them.
 	    -q
 	        Quiet mode.
 There will be no output except results.
 	    -v
 	        Verbose mode.
-The program gets chatty.
+The program gets chatty (default).
 	    -h, --help, -?
 	        Print this help

 Additional to the commandline interface there is a GUI using the tkinter-package.
 The GUI is limited in its capabilities compared to the CLI, especially when it comes to testbench editing.